vmpr0be/vmpr0be.github.io/content/post/crewctf_smm1.md

 }
 ```

-Similarly, we compile and run this program, which will:
+Finally, we compile and run this program, which will:
 - Inject shellcode at `0x38000`.
 - Run the ./addcpu.sh script.
 - Read the flag from `0x1000`.